OS-level virtualization: Operation

-The operating system may be able to allow or deny access to such resources based on which program requests them and the user account in the context in which it runs.
+The operating system may allow or deny access to such resources based on which program requests them and the user account in the context in which it runs.
 The operating system may also hide those resources, so that when the computer program enumerates them, they do not appear in the enumeration results.
 Nevertheless, from a programming point of view, the computer program has interacted with those resources and the operating system has managed an act of interaction.

 With operating-system-virtualization, or containerization, it is possible to run programs within containers, to which only parts of these resources are allocated.
 A program expecting to see the whole computer, once run inside a container, can only see the allocated resources and believes them to be all that is available.
 Several containers can be created on each operating system, to each of which a subset of the computer's resources is allocated.
 Each container may contain any number of computer programs.
 These programs may run concurrently or separately, and may even interact with one another.

 Containerization has similarities to application virtualization: In the latter, only one computer program is placed in an isolated container and the isolation applies to file system only.

 Uses

-Operating-system-level virtualization is commonly used in virtual hosting environments, where it is useful for securely allocating finite hardware resources among a large number of mutually-distrusting users.
+Operating-system level virtualization is commonly used in virtual hosting environments, where it is useful for securely allocating finite hardware resources among a large number of mutually-distrusting users.
 System administrators may also use it for consolidating server hardware by moving services on separate hosts into containers on the one server.

+Operating-system level virtualization can also be used to run software created for a certain Linux distribution on another distribution, an example is Distrobox.

 Other typical scenarios include separating several programs to separate containers for improved security, hardware independence, and added resource management features.
 The improved security provided by the use of a chroot mechanism, however, is not perfect.
 Operating-system-level virtualization implementations capable of live migration can also be used for dynamic load balancing of containers between nodes in a cluster.

 Overhead

-Operating-system-level virtualization usually imposes less overhead than full virtualization because programs in OS-level virtual partitions use the operating system's normal system call interface and do not need to be subjected to emulation or be run in an intermediate virtual machine, as is the case with full virtualization (such as VMware ESXi, QEMU, or Hyper-V) and paravirtualization (such as Xen or User-mode Linux).
+Operating-system level virtualization usually imposes less overhead than full virtualization because programs in OS-level virtual partitions use the operating system's normal system call interface and do not need to be subjected to emulation or be run in an intermediate virtual machine, as is the case with full virtualization (such as VMware ESXi, QEMU, or Hyper-V) and paravirtualization (such as Xen or User-mode Linux).
 This form of virtualization also does not require hardware support for efficient performance.